 I want to prepare my children well for life… to “launch” them well into adulthood.
 This means that they know about practical life things, like using money wisely and the dangers of credit card debt.
 This also means knowing how to load and unload a dishwasher and clean a bathroom.
 But one of the most important things I can teach them — something they can use their entire life with a spouse, co-worker, or boss — is how to resolve conflict well — on their own, without my interference!

-So now, rather than instinctively barging in and taking my daughter’s side, I calmly use the following types of questions:
+So now, rather than instinctively barge in and take my daughter’s side, I calmly use the following types of questions:

 - “Woah!
 Sounds pretty tense in here.
 Does anyone need a breather?”